Sudheesh2609/DENT-Protocol/docs/implementation-guides/EV_Charging/Battery_Swapping_Workflow.md

 #### Step 10: Provider sends the status of the order
 The provider will send the order updates with current status to the user

+## Search (Searching for EV Chargers)
+1. The user declares the intent for Battery Swap service request to the providers
+2. Providers publish their catalogs